alnitak/audio_flux/README.md

 // - [iResolution] the widget width and height
 // - [iTime] the current time in seconds from the start of rendering
 // - [iFrame] the current rendering frame number
-// - [iMouse] for user interaction with pointer (see https://github.com/alnitak/shader_buffers/blob/main/lib/src/imouse.dart)
+// - [iMouse] for user interaction with the pointer (see https://github.com/alnitak/shader_buffers/blob/main/lib/src/imouse.dart)
 // and the output variable `fragColor`
 #include <common/common_header.frag>